StefFrustagli/RockPaperScissorsGame/README.md

 ![Robot favicon as appears in the tab](https://i.ibb.co/rG55bZ3/Screenshot-2023-10-10-at-20-49-56.png "Favicon")

 ## Features

-### Homepage / main page

 ### Existing Features
+### Game page
+It consists of a header, a main game area and a footer.

+#### Header
+The header shows a "How to play" button that, when selected, pops up a modal listing the simple rules of the game.

+#### Game area
+The game area shows:
+- The heading: "Can you beat the machine?";
+- The player's hand (green) and the computer's hand (blue) facing each other;
+- The buttons with three options: "Rock", "Paper", "Scissors";
+- The player's score and the computer's score.

+### Footer
+There is a GitHub icon in the footer that can be clicked for a link to the developer's GitHub page.

 ### Features and general aspects left to implement

-Due to the short deadline and my limited knowledge, my focus was creating a functional and essential website.
+Due to the short deadline and my limited knowledge, my focus was creating a functional and essential game.
 However, I hope to accomplish the following as I move forward:

 -